chrisl8/Witchazzan/README.md

     b.
 Make them deep enough that we can require a significant overlap before triggering them.
 This way if we want to ensure a character is fully or mostly off of the screen before switching rather than barely at the edge, we can, without a larger character accidentally getting over the box.
     c.
 One tile width deep and wide past the edge of the door is plenty.

-### Tileset Sources
+### Image Sources

-I will keep track of the Tileset sources here for attribution.
+I will keep track of the Image sources here for attribution.

 - [Tileset 1bit Color](https://opengameart.org/content/tileset-1bit-color)
 Author: [Clint Bellanger](https://opengameart.org/users/clint-bellanger)